camaraproject/IdentityAndConsentManagement/documentation/CAMARA-API-access-and-user-consent.md

 #### openIdConnect

-OpenID Connect is the protocol to be used for authenticatoin and consent collection.
+OpenID Connect is the protocol to be used for authentication and consent collection.
 Each API that involves personal information must define the following openIdConnect entry in `securitySchemes` in its OpenAPI yam file, as shown below:

 ```
 components: